Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Hopf property from central quotients

 \begin{rem} The product region graph has the following interpretation.
 The vertices are conjugacy classes of vertex stabilisers (which are HHS product regions), and two vertices are adjacent if there exist conjugacy representatives that intersect along an edge group. \end{rem}

-\begin{defn} A short HHG $(G,\ov X)$ has \emph{central cyclic directions} if, for every $v\in\ov X^{(0)}$, either $Z_v$ is finite or it lies in the centre of $\Stab{G}{v}$ whenever $v\in\ov X^{(0)}$.
+\begin{defn} A short HHG $(G, \ov X, \W)$ has \emph{central cyclic directions} if, for every $v\in\ov X^{(0)}$, either $Z_v$ is finite or it lies in the centre of $\Stab{G}{v}$ whenever $v\in\ov X^{(0)}$.
 In other words, whenever $Z_v$ is infinite, $\Stab{G}{v}$ is a $\Z$-central extension of a hyperbolic group. \end{defn}

-\begin{lemma} If a short HHG $(G,\ov X)$ has discrete product region graph then it is hyperbolic relative to $\{\Stab{G}{v}\}_{v\in V}$, where $V$ is a collection of $G$-orbit representatives of the vertices with unbounded cyclic directions.
-In particular, if $G$ furthermore has central cyclic directions then it is Hopfian by Theorem~\ref{prop:rel_hyp_hopf}. \end{lemma}
+\begin{lemma} If a short HHG $(G, \ov X, \W)$ has discrete product region graph then it is hyperbolic relative to $\{\Stab{G}{v}\}_{v\in V}$, where $V$ is a collection of representatives for some $G$-orbits of vertices with infinite cyclic directions.
+In particular, if $G$ furthermore has central cyclic directions then it is Hopfian by Theorem~\ref{thm:rel_hyp_hopf}. \end{lemma}

-\begin{proof} The product region graph of $(G,\ov X)$ being discrete is equivalent to no two vertices $v$ of the support graph $\ov X$ with infinite $Z_v$ being connected to each other.
+\begin{proof} The product region graph of $(G, \ov X)$ being discrete is equivalent to no two vertices $v$ of the support graph $\ov X$ with infinite $Z_v$ being connected to each other.
 Let $(X,\W)$ be a combinatorial HHG structure for $G$, where $X$ is a blowup of $\ov X$.
-With the aim of using \cite[Theorem 4.3]{russell}, we now modify the HHS structure, by removing various bounded domains.
-Namely, we only keep the following: \begin{itemize} \item The maximal domain $S$; \item For every $v\in \ov X^{(0)}$ of valence greater than one, the domain $\U_v=\link(\{(v,x)\})$; \item For every $v\in \ov X^{(0)}$ for which $L_v$ is infinite, the domain $\ell_v$; \item For every $v\in \ov X^{(0)}$ for which $L_v$ is infinite, the domain $I_v\coloneq[\Sigma]$ corresponding to the simplex $\Sigma=\{(v)\}$.
-Notice that $I_v$ contains both $\ell_v$ and $\U_v$ and has no orthogonal domain. \end{itemize} Let $\frakS_{keep}\subset \frakS$ be the $G$-invariant subset containing the above domains.
-Notice that, in view of Remark~\ref{rem:unbounded_dom_short_hhg}, every $U\in \frakS-\frakS_{keep}$ has bounded coordinate space.
-By inspection of the definition of a HHS, see e.g. \cite[Definition 1.1]{HHS_II}, removing these domains can only affect the existence of containers and the validity of the large link axiom, so we must check that both still hold:
+With the aim of using \cite[Corollary 5.2]{russell}, we now modify the HHS structure, by removing various bounded domains.
+Namely, we only keep the following: \begin{itemize} \item The maximal domain $S$; \item For every $v\in \ov X^{(0)}$ of valence greater than one, the domain $\U_v=\link(\{(v,x)\})$, where $x$ is any point in $(L_v)^{(0)}$; \item For every $v\in \ov X^{(0)}$ for which $L_v$ is infinite, the domain $\ell_v$; \item For every $v\in \ov X^{(0)}$ for which $L_v$ is infinite, the domain $I_v\coloneq[\Sigma]$ corresponding to the link of the simplex $\Sigma=\{(v)\}$. \end{itemize} Let $\frakS_{keep}\subset \frakS$ be the $G$-invariant subset containing the above domains.
+Notice that $I_v$ contains both $\ell_v$ and $\U_v$, and has no orthogonal domain in $\frakS_{keep}$.

+Now, in view of Remark~\ref{rem:unbounded_dom_short_hhg}, every $U\in \frakS-\frakS_{keep}$ has bounded coordinate space.
+Hence, by inspection of the definition of a HHS (see e.g. \cite[Definition 1.1]{HHS_II}), removing these domains can only affect the existence of containers and the validity of the large link axiom, so we must check that both still hold in $\frakS_{keep}$.